jacobeisenstein/gt-nlp-class/notes/errata.md

 # Errata

+## Exercise 2.5

+The statement to be proved is not correct.
+Take the additional assumption that there is only a single scalar feature, and not a vector of features.
+(Credit: Leo Du)

 ## Chapter 9, page 194

 In "Computational properties of finite state acceptors", it is stated that Dijkstra's algorithm is required to compute membership in an FSA.
 However, in a deterministic FSA, it is sufficient to simply read off the input, and test whether the final state is accepting or not.
 The complexity of this operation is linear in the length of the input, and invariant to the size of the FSA.
 (Credit: Trevor Cohn)